velis74/django-project-base/docs/source/vue-titlebar.rst

 --------

 Master component providing the grayed out area at the top of the page.
 It also provides visualisation for any messages the user needs to see, e.g. maintenance notices.
+Maintenance notices are working automatically just their rest API needs to be enabled.
+See :ref:`Notifications`.

 Composed of project image, page title, messages toast, breadcrumbs, projects overview and user profile menu.

 ..file:
-   django_project_base/src/components/bootstrap/titlebar.vue
+   django_project_base/js_app/src/components/bootstrap/titlebar.vue

 **Props**